PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Virtual Good/Unity Virtual Goods.md

 ### Testing Your Shop

-You will now have the ability to buy and consume Virtual Goods, as well as grant your players some currency and retrieve and update the account details each time an action is taken.
-If you are working from the GameSparks sample project for this tutorial, you will see the following screen.
+You'll now have the ability to buy and consume Virtual Goods, as well as grant your players some currency and retrieve and update the account details each time an action is taken.
+If you are working from the GameSparks sample project for this tutorial, you'll see the following screen.

 ![l](img/UT/9.png)